The Adrenal-Thyroid Connection

-As part of suppressing your immune system, cortisol weakens your immune system’s primary barriers – the blood-brain barrier, lungs, and gut barrier.
-As we know from Part II of this series, a weakened gut barrier leads to leaky gut, which sets you on the path toward autoimmune disease and releases gluten and dairy (among other things) into your bloodstream, both of which can trigger attacks on your thyroid via molecular mimicry.
+As part of suppressing your immune system, cortisol weakens your immune system’s primary barriers—the blood-brain barrier, lungs, and gut barrier.1 As we know from Part II of this series, a weakened gut barrier leads to leaky gut, which sets you on the path toward autoimmune disease by releasing gluten and dairy, among other things into your bloodstream.
+These can trigger attacks on your thyroid via molecular mimicry.

 How to Best Test for Adrenal Fatigue

-As you can see, your adrenal function plays a huge role in the effectiveness of your thyroid hormones, and it is very important to determine if adrenal stress is an underlying cause of your thyroid problems so that you can treat them side by side.
+As you can see, your adrenal function plays a huge role in the effectiveness of your thyroid hormones.
+It is very important to determine if adrenal stress is an underlying cause of your thyroid dysfunction.
+That way you can treat them side by side.

-In fact, many patients with adrenal-related thyroid problems who are put on thyroid medication without adrenal support initially get worse, experiencing a racing heart or shaking hands as their body is forced into overdrive from the sudden rush of thyroid hormones.
+In fact, many patients with adrenal-related thyroid problems who are put on thyroid medication without adrenal support initially get worse.
+They can experience a racing heart or shaking hands as their body is forced into overdrive from the sudden rush of thyroid hormones.

 The Myers Way® Adrenal Fatigue Test